ToniJebens/WebScraping-Case-Study/README.md

 # 📸 Web Scraping Case Study: Camera Price Comparison

 This project was completed as part of a data science interview task.
 The goal was to explore the product and pricing landscape for digital cameras using real-world data scraped from e-commerce websites.
+[Spoiler: I got the internship]

 ---